 Staff training and awareness-raising are essential to the successful implementation of an ESG policy.
-CAPZA's teams receive ongoing training on sustainability issues, whether in our role as an investor in companies or in our direct emissions linked to travel, electricity use, IT equipment use, etc. Training can take various forms: workshops, training courses, exchanges with the Sustainability and Impact team and external speakers.
+CAPZA's teams receive ongoing training on sustainability issues.
+Training can take various forms: workshops, training courses, exchanges with the Sustainability and Impact team and external speakers.

-B.ESG INTEGRATION IN THE INVESTMENT PROCESS
+B. ESG INTEGRATION IN THE INVESTMENT PROCESS